hackclub/hackclub/workshops/synth/README.md

 </body>
 ```

 Now if you run the page, you get... nothing.
 So let's give that pad some style.

+## CSS

 We want the pad to occupy the whole page, so we're going to set it to `position: absolute;`—which gives us full control over this div's position and size, instead of placing it relative to its neighbors—and we'll set `top`, `left`, `right`, and `bottom` all to 0.
 This means there will be zero pixels between each side of the div and the browser window.

 Finally, we'll set `background: black;` so you can actually see it.